hedin-hiervard/gdlint/README.md

 # gdlint

 A linter for GDScript programming language.
-It enforces following the official style guid (http://docs.godotengine.org/en/3.0/getting_started/scripting/gdscript/gdscript_styleguide.html) + has some additional rules.
+It enforces following the official style guide (http://docs.godotengine.org/en/3.0/getting_started/scripting/gdscript/gdscript_styleguide.html) + has some additional rules.
 In active development.
 Use at your own risk!

 # Installation